Trump says China trade talks 'back on track,' new tariffs on hold

 "We're holding back on tariffs and they're going to buy farm products," Trump said, without giving details about the purchases.

-The U.S. president had threatened to slap new levies on roughly $300 billion (£236 billion) of additional Chinese goods, including popular consumer products, if the meeting in Japan proved unsuccessful.
+The U.S. president had threatened to slap new levies on roughly $300 billion (236.15 billion pounds) of additional Chinese goods, including popular consumer products, if the meeting in Japan proved unsuccessful.
 Such a move would have extended existing tariffs to almost all Chinese imports into the United States.

 In a lengthy statement on the two-way talks, China's foreign ministry quoted Xi as telling Trump he hoped the United States could treat Chinese companies fairly.